Level the playing field: Why are there still so few Black referees?

 New routes to succeed

 Pathways to the top are crucial; the FA may have employed more referees of colour in the last two years, but ensuring that the brightest are promoted when suitable is the next key step.
 After all, the Premier League still only has two referees from ethnic minority backgrounds today: Sam Allison and Sunny Singh Gill, the league's first British South Asian referee.
-Between them, they have overseen only five top-flight matches in total, and questions have been asked about whether progression has been too slow.

 Today, referees face more scrutiny from fans than ever before, and several concerning reports show that this often leads to horrific verbal and even physical abuse against officials.
 This is both in-person and online, with Founder of United Against Online Abuse Mohammed Ben Sulayem stating “the scale of abuse is continuing to grow against football officials.”

-In this climate, where white referees at the top level of British football face abhorrent levels of abuse, the reality is that referees of colour are heavily exposed to racism and hatred on top.
-According to Hickson-Lovence, “it would be better to have safety in numbers” to help reduce the amount of scrutiny currently placed on Sam Allison.
+In this climate, where white referees at the top level of British football face abhorrent levels of abuse, the reality is that referees of colour are heavily exposed to racism and hatred.
+The FA has strict protocol in place for referees facing abuse, and Randhawa explains how the organisation's Enough is Enough campaign “aims to raise awareness of discriminatory behaviour in grassroots football and the significant consequences that will face perpetrators of hate.”

-“The hard work he's put in, the climb that he's had, hasn't been celebrated,” he reflects.
-“There's been criticism from some quarters in terms of why he's there and if he's good enough.
-I don't think Howard and the PGMOL [Professional Game Match Officials Board, the body responsible for overseeing British professional refereeing] would've put him there if he wasn't good enough.”
+According to Hickson-Lovence, when it comes to reducing scrutiny on officials from ethnic minority backgrounds, like Allison, “it would be better to have safety in numbers.”
+He says: “The hard work he's put in, the climb that he's had, hasn't been celebrated.
+There's been criticism from some quarters in terms of why he's there and if he's good enough.
+I don't think Howard and the PGMOL [the Professional Game Match Officials Limited, the body responsible for overseeing British professional refereeing] would've put him there if he wasn't good enough.”

-Clearly, things are going in the right direction, with the FA's announcement that two new officials from ethnic minority backgrounds – Farai Hallam and Ruebyn Ricardo – will join a newly-created supplementary list for the select group in the 2025/26 season.
-But there's still a lack of diversity in professional refereeing, which is not down to a lack of talent; but is a reflection of the historic bias (both overt and unconscious) of those responsible for overseeing British officiating.
+This gets to the crux of the matter.
+Clearly, things are progressing, with the FA's announcement that officials including Farai Hallam and Ruebyn Ricardo will join a newly-created supplementary list for the Select group in the 2025/26 season.
+But there is still a lack of diversity in professional refereeing, and it is not down to a lack of talent; rather, it's a reflection of the historic bias (intentional or unconscious) of those responsible for overseeing British officiating.

 Figures like Raj Randhawa, with support from stakeholders like BAMREF, are helping to change things within the FA, and the initial progress has been good.
 But there's still a long way to go.
 According to Statista, around 43 per cent of Premier League players are Black, and around 34 per cent of EFL (tiers 2-4) players.
 Campaigners won't relax until officiating starts to reflect this diversity.